PLAZMAMA/plazmama.github.io/README.md

+# Table Of Contents / Home Page

-My [wiki](https://plazma.github.io/wiki/) is where I write most of the things.
+## My [wiki](https://plazma.github.io/wiki/) is where I write most of the things for now.

 ## Main TODO List
 A list of my major life goals.